 Why UWE Bristol?

 BSc(Hons)/BSc Nursing (Adult) is accredited by the Nursing and Midwifery Council (NMC), which means you can register as a nurse with them when you graduate.

-With work-based training built in, and outstanding onsite facilities at both Glenside in Bristol and Alexandra Warehouse in Gloucester, you'll learn the theory of good nursing practice, and study the subjects that underpin it.
+With work-based training built in, and outstanding onsite facilities at Glenside in Bristol, you'll learn the theory of good nursing practice, and study the subjects that underpin it.